Haji Shahla Mosque

-The Haji Shahla Mosque (Hacı Şəhla məscidi) is a former mosque and architectural monument located in the Balakhany town of Baku, in Azerbaijan.
-The inscription on the mosque indicates that it was built in by the order of Hacı Shahla bin Shakir bin Mustafa Köşkin and constructed by the master architect Arif, son of the master Musa Jibal.
+The Haji Shahla Mosque (Hacı Şəhla məscidi, مسجد حاجی شهلا) is a former mosque and architectural monument located in the Balakhany town of Baku, in Azerbaijan.
+The inscription on the mosque indicates that it was built in under the Iranian Shirvanshahs and by the order of Haji Shahla bin Shakir bin Mustafa Koskin, constructed by the master architect Arif, son of the master Musa Jibal.

 After Azerbaijan regained independence, the building was included in the list of significant immovable historical and cultural monuments of the country by the decision numbered 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 History

 The Haji Shahla Mosque was constructed in the years 1385-1386 during the Shirvanshah period on a high hill in the cemetery of the Balaxanı village.
 The mosque consists of an entrance portal and an interior chamber.
 Above the entrance gate, a two-line inscription, translated into English, reads:

 This structure belongs to Haji Shahla, son of Shakir, son of Mustafa Koshkin.
 Year seven hundred and eighty-seven.

 Slightly to the left of this inscription, a smaller inscription placed a bit apart from the doorframe reveals the name of the master who built the mosque.
 This two-line inscription, translated into English, reads: "Constructed by Master Arif, son of Master Musa from Jibal."
 It's noteworthy that the inscriptions on it refer to the mosque as a "mansion."

 In 1918, the atrocities committed by Armenian Dashnaks during the March massacres continued in the Balaxanı village.
 The village community defended itself from the enemy by fortifying the hill where the mosque is located.
 After this event, the hill on which the mosque stood was referred to as "sangar" by the residents of the village.